rahulrai-in/thecloudblog/tcb/content/post/Simplifying Terraform Deployments with Ansible - Part 2/index.md

 }
 ```

-The plan will create a resource group and an Azure container registry within the resource group.
-As you can see that we require some variables for our plan.
-Createa file named **variables.tf** in the same folder and specify the variables used by the plan.
+As you can see that we require some parameters in our configuration.
+Create a file named **variables.tf** in the same folder and specify the parameters used by the configuration as follows.

 ```tf
 variable "rg_name" {